 The last major change to the church was in 1985 when Hurricane Gloria hit and blew out the church’s large stain glass window.
 It was replaced with a three-panel window reflecting the church’s belief in the Trinity.

-The church recently celebrated its 175th anniversary and with great pleasure, the Norton Historical Commission commended the dedication and hard work of the congregation at Trinitarian Congregational Church.
+In 2008, the church celebrated its 175th anniversary and with great pleasure, the Norton Historical Commission commended the dedication and hard work of the congregation at Trinitarian Congregational Church.